melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy-workflows/galaxy-workflows.md

 ## Section 1: Preparation.

 The purpose of this section is to get you to log in to the server..
-For this workshop, you can use a Galaxy server that you have created by following the steps outlined in: [Launch a GVL Galaxy Instance]() or you can use the public [Galaxy-mel](http://galaxy-mel.genome.edu.au)
+For this workshop, you can use a Galaxy server that you have created by following the steps outlined in: [Launch a GVL Galaxy Instance]() or you can use the public [Galaxy Australia](https://usegalaxy.org.au/)

 **Go to Galaxy URL of your server in Firefox or Chrome (your choice, please don't use IE or Safari.)**